Our startup has a history

-Rémi Arquier created another UV unwrapping solution in 2003 and registered the trademark in 2004.
-At that time, this program was one of the first commercial UV mappers on the market, and one of the few capable of flattening complex geometry without stretch, pinch or distortion.
+As some of you know, Rémi Arquier created Unfold3D in 2003 and registered the trademark in 2004.
+At that time, it was one of the first commercial UV mappers on the market, and one of the few capable flattening complex geometry without stretch, pinch or distortion.
 It rapidly became a staple in the CG industry, used by indies as well as in major AAA game and film studio pipelines.
-You'll even find Rémi's code in Autodesk's applications, as his unwrapping algorithm is currently what powers Maya®'s and SoftImage®'s onboard UV Mappers.
+You'll even find Rémi's code in Autodesk's applications, as his unwrapping algorithm is currently what powers Maya®'s and now-defunct SoftImage®'s onboard UV Mappers.